 Seven-night adventure across Saint Lucia

-Even if you only have a short amount of time, you still don’t need to limit yourself to one location.
-Saint Lucia’s varied typography keeps things interesting, and while one base sounds easier, you’d probably end up driving around for hours anyway to get to the sights.
+Even if you only have a short amount of time on an island, you still don’t need to limit yourself to one location.
+Saint Lucia's varied typography keeps things interesting, and while one base sounds easier, you’d probably end up driving around for hours anyway to get to the sights.

-Instead, you fly into the international airport on the south of the island, from where it’s just a 45-minute drive up into the shadow of the twin volcanic pitons.
+Instead, you can fly into the international airport on the south of the island, from where it’s just a 45-minute drive up into the shadow of the twin volcanic pitons.
 You’re likely to be on a daytime flight, so there’s enough time to settle into your hotel before dinner.
-The next day, you’ll wake up to the surroundings of frothy green jungle, with the cerulean ocean peeking out beyond.
+The next day, you’ll wake up surrounded by frothy green jungle, with the cerulean ocean peeking out beyond.

 You could stay at Fond Doux, a simple but authentic wood-panel bungalow in the grounds of a 250-year-old cocoa plantation.
 Sit out on the veranda and, before long, inquisitive hummingbirds will come to investigate.
 The plantation still makes chocolate and runs daily tours so you can see the process in action.

-Or, there’s the luxurious Ladera Resort, built into the saddle between the twin pitons with, quite possibly the best view in the Caribbean, Pitons Bay below.
+Or, there’s the luxurious Ladera Resort, built into the saddle between the twin pitons, which has quite possibly the best view in the Caribbean, with Pitons Bay below.
 You can still dine here, if you choose to stay elsewhere.